ralphocdol/glance-micro-scripts/glimpse/README.md

 2. In the Elements or Inspector tab, select Glance’s Search element (Ctrl+Shift+C)
 3. Ensure the element has a class containing `widget-type-search`, right-click it, then choose `Copy` > `Copy Outer HTML`
 4. In `pre-glance.js`, paste the copied HTML into the `glanceSearch` variable
-5. Disable Glance’s built-in search to avoid conflicts with the keybinding used by this script

 ### Search Suggestion
 Due to [some limitations](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS) and the fact this is a client script, you’ll need to proxy external search suggestions (e.g., from DuckDuckGo or Google) using a service like your own Node.js server.